Skip to main content

 Managing various documents, including contracts, emails, customer feedback, and scanned images, can be a significant burden.
 AI, and in particular Natural Language Processing (NLP), offers a solution:

-• Automated Classification and Tagging: AI can analyse documents, automatically classifying them by content and assigning relevant keywords.
+Automated Classification and Tagging: AI can analyse documents, automatically classifying them by content and assigning relevant keywords.
 This simplifies their organisation and retrieval.

-• Intelligent Search: AI provides more effective document retrieval by matching high-level concepts as well as synonyms.
+Intelligent Search: AI provides more effective document retrieval by matching high-level concepts as well as synonyms.
 It can even find relevant information in scanned images.

-• Data-Driven Decision-Making: going beyond document management, AI can also extract key insights from documents and integrate these into decision-making processes.
+Data-Driven Decision-Making: Going beyond document management, AI can also extract key insights from documents and integrate these into decision-making processes.

 5. Predictive Maintenance

-Predictive maintenance uses AI to continuously monitor data from equipment sensors: through predictive modelling, it’s possible to predict maintenance needs before issues occur.
+Predictive maintenance uses AI to continuously monitor data from equipment sensors.
+Through predictive modelling, it's possible to predict maintenance needs before issues occur.

-• Preventing downtime,
+• Preventing downtime

-• Extending machinery life,
+• Extending machinery life

-• Reducing maintenance costs.
+• Reducing maintenance costs

-6. Dynamic Pricing & Sales Forecasting
+6. Dynamic Pricing and Sales Forecasting

+Dynamic Pricing: A machine learning model can consider factors like market demand and competitor pricing to set an optimal price in real-time.
 A good example is the airline sector, where ticket prices are adjusted based on real-time booking patterns.

+Sales Forecasting: ML models can consider relevant information (market trends, historical data, and other external factors) to predict future sales patterns.
 This has a range of benefits, from setting more realistic sales targets and budgets to enabling inventory optimisation.

-Since dynamic pricing and sales forecasting are related functions, companies can integrate them into a single cohesive system.
+Integration: Since dynamic pricing and sales forecasting are related functions, companies can integrate them into a single cohesive system.
 For example, a retailer can use AI to forecast demand for a product and then adjust the price to optimise sales and inventory.

 7. Personalised Marketing